Problem Addressed

 This solution was sourced in response to UKGBC’s Innovation Challenge: “How can existing buildings be made more resilient to climate change, with as little disruption to their occupants as possible, by 2030?”

 Achieving major reductions in building energy usage is a significant challenge – and doing so without causing significant disruption to the users is even more difficult.
-There are three main effects of climate change that HydroMX seeks to address:

 • Colder weather, requiring more effective heating.